carlosp420/nymphalidae_diversification/MS.md

 #### Danaini
-Our Multi-MEDUSA approach gave a significant slowdown in diversification rate in the subtribe Danaina of the Danini.
+Our MultiMEDUSA approach gave a significant slowdown in diversification rate in the subtribe Danaina of the Danini.
 Both Danaina and the sister clade Euploeina feed mainly on Apocynaceae and thus a hostplant shift should not be responsible for the observed slowdown of diversification in the Danaina.
 As expected, our BiSSE